 Symptoms and Diagnosis of Cardiomyopathy

 It’s important to identify people who may be at high risk for cardiomyopathy.
-After all, some people with cardiomyopathy never have signs or symptoms.
+Some people with cardiomyopathy never have signs or symptoms.
 Others don’t have signs or symptoms in the early stages of the disease.

-• Heart murmurs (unusual sounds associated with heartbeats)
+- Heart murmurs (extra or unusual sounds heard with heartbeats)

 How is cardiomyopathy diagnosed?